Roseiguado/Roseiguado.github.io/home.md

 fullstack React
 Dev. to

-# AGILE
+AGILE
 Is a way to manage projects for software development and it breaks down larger projects into small.

-# Gearing Up - Odin Project
+Gearing Up - Odin Project
 Learning concepts and then practicing them will help you fully understand how things work and fit together.

-# FIVER
+FIVER
 Is a website to find people who can help you create a website.

 We can use Code editors as a tool to automatically edit codes that where we miss a simple symbol or character, and the most pospular free code editor is VS Code.

+Videos
-Video (What does what in your computer?
+What does what in your computer?
 Computer parts explained.
+Lightning Talks - FreeCodeCamp OKC